Jasmine-DJ-420/annotationDjango/README.md

 and `http://127.0.0.1:8000/labeling` is where one should start annotating.

-The texts waiting to be labeled should be imported into Table labeling.issuetext, and the annotators information should be saved into Table labeling.users.
+The texts waiting to be labeled should be imported into Table labeling.issuetext, and the annotators' information should be saved into Table labeling.users.